Login with Patreon

 Had her mother lost her wits?

-She looked mostly normal until now, but Azkaban… Azkaban did not forgive so easily—even Sirius had taken premium care in Saint Mungos for over two months to recover—something Bellatrix Lestrange never received.
+She hardly looked normal, but she was lucid.
+Mostly.
+Azkaban… Azkaban did not forgive so easily—even Sirius had taken the finest healing a wizard can receive in Saint Mungos for over two months to recover, unlike Bellatrix Lestrange.

-“But that cretin Rodolphus is not your father,” Bellatrix sneered, her dark eyes grew manic.
+“But that cretin Rodolphus is not your father,” Bellatrix sneered.
 “As if I would ever let that pathetic man’s seed take root in my womb.
 I’d rather hex myself barren and remain childless.
 How else do you think nearly a decade of marriage proved so fruitless?”

 Juno nodded obediently, indulging her mother.
 “Who is my father, then?”